Monday, November 10, 2025

 News and social media have, in effect, taken away our ability to analyze facts and arrive at informed conclusions.
 The prevalence of propaganda further complicates our ability to tell the difference between lies and the truth.
 Many people now struggle to distinguish between facts and opinions, viewing information through a prism of partisan bias.
 This tendency leads some to distrust information simply because it originates from someone with an opposing philosophy, regardless of how factual it may be.
 A study from the University of Illinois Urbana-Champaign highlights that this inclination poses a serious threat to civic discourse among U.S. citizens.

-The news media, once celebrated as the “fifth estate,” were recognized for their ability to mediate the dissemination of information, enabling citizens to participate intelligently in civil discourse and self-governance.
+The news media, once celebrated as the “fourth estate,” were recognized for their ability to mediate the dissemination of information, enabling citizens to participate intelligently in civil discourse and self-governance.
 Over the years, and particularly with the rise of social media, news reporting has shifted its focus toward sensationalism.
 This shift has undermined the media’s role in providing citizens with the information necessary to live in and maintain a free society.

 Today, many consumers of news and information simply sit in front of TV or computer screens, passively absorbing the opinions, biases, and rhetoric of talking heads.
 This process leads individuals to believe they have arrived at a worldview based on fact, when in reality, their perspective may be shaped more by external influences than by objective analysis.